informationgrid/ingrid-portal-ng/user/plugins/ingrid-grav/README.md

-# InGrid Grav Utils Plugin
+# InGrid Grav Plugin

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

-The **InGrid Grav Utils** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
+The **InGrid Grav** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
 InGrid functions for GravCMS

 ## Installation

-Installing the InGrid Grav Utils plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.
+Installing the InGrid Grav plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

 ### GPM Installation (Preferred)